Fall 2022: RickThomas.Net Becomes LifeOverCoffee.Com

-I have not figured out the redemptive other-centered purpose of the selfie.
+I have not figured out the redemptive, other-centered purpose of the selfie.
 Paul said that whatever you do should be done to glorify God (1 Corinthians 10:31).
-I’m sure there is a way to glorify God with a selfie.
+I’m sure there is a way to worship God with a selfie.
 I just have not solved the riddle of the God-glorifying selfie.

 Paul also said we should esteem others more than ourselves, which is another obstacle for the selfie to hurdle (Philippians 2:3).
-Jesus pushed the photograph further by saying loving God and others more than ourselves is the only way to live well in the Lord’s world (Matthew 22:36-40).
+Jesus pushed the “photograph” further by saying that loving God and others more than ourselves is the only way to live well in the Lord’s world (Matthew 22:36-40).

 I understand showing your friends and family your pictures.
-I understand showing your latest couple shots to your network of friends…with moderation.
+I get presenting your latest couple shots to your network of friends…with moderation.
 To let them in on your cyber “photobook” does not have to be a bad idea.

 But the selfie?
 I’m not talking about the occasional selfie.
 It’s the endless pictures of you.
-Maybe I’m just old but I honestly don’t get it.
-The serial selfie person I’m talking about.
+Maybe I’m just old, but I honestly don’t get it.
+The “serial selfie person” is what I’m talking about here.

-It is usually considered a bad vibe to invite people over to you home to show your latest five hundred vacation shots.
-Years ago a family invited us over to their home.
-At some point, they talked about their latest vacation trip.
+It is usually considered a bad vibe to invite people over to your home to show your latest five hundred vacation shots.
+Years ago a family invited us over to their place.
+At some point, they talked about their most recent vacation trip.
 Within a few minutes, we all were gathered around their computer looking at every shot of their vacation from every possible angle.

-This is us looking for seashells.
-This is us finding a seashell.
+This shot is us looking for seashells.
+This angle is us finding a seashell.
 Here we are picking up a seashell.
-This is us holding up a seashell.
-This is with our entire seashell collection.
+This group pic is us holding up a seashell.
+This perspective is with our entire seashell collection.
 Now we’re off looking for starfish.
 Watch this…”

-With the expansion of the Internet and the power of Facebook, the serial selfie person can drop an endless amount of selfies into your stream of consciousness, which is just one more reason I spend little time in the medium…though on occasion I’ve clicked some people’s pages only to be perplexed about the point of the endless selfies.
+With the expansion of the Internet and the power of Facebook, the serial selfie person can drop an endless amount of selfies into your stream of consciousness.
+This problem is just one more reason I spend little time in the medium…though on occasion I’ve clicked some people’s pages only to be perplexed about the point of the endless selfies.

 Selfies are worse than the bathroom vanity mirror.
 The selfie is vanity on steroids because it’s not just the selfie person looking at herself (himself) in the mirror.
 The selfie person wants you to see what they see.

-This is where you’ll find the hidden meaning of the selfie.
+This “cyber problem” is where you’ll find the hidden meaning of the selfie.
 The selfie is asking you a question.
 The photo is not a neutral, innocuous picture.
 It’s begging you for a response.
 The selfie is appealing to you to answer the question inside the selfie person’s heart.
-It’s really a twofold question: Will you like my picture; will you like me?
+It’s a twofold question: Will you like my picture; will you love me?

 If you like the picture, you like me.
-If you don’t like the picture, maybe you don’t like me.
+If you don’t like the image, maybe you don’t like me.
 The more likes I get, the more I am appreciated.

-If the selfie person is not putting their selfie in cyberspace to illicit a response, what is the purpose?
+If the selfie person is not putting their selfie in cyberspace to elicit a response, what is the purpose?
 What are you asking the people you’re putting your picture in front of to do?
-Pictures are placed in cyberspace for a purpose.
+We place photos in cyberspace for a reason.
 Here are three options:

 Does your Facebook activity feed your desires to be approved, accepted, significant, or loved?